 Copenhagen has a wide variety of hostels but unlike most hostels around the world they are a quite pricey.
 The average cost for a bed in a shared dorm is ~150 DKK (~$23 USD) and private rooms start at 520 DKK (~$78 USD).

 Our recommended hostel in Copenhagen:

 Another reason why we really enjoyed and recommend Globalhagen is because each room is furnished with donated recycled materials, and are themed and inspired by different countries around the world such as Nepal, Zambia, Palestine etc. Oh, and the attached bar in the basement has a nice and relaxing atmosphere (not loud and obnoxious) where you can hangout and have a beer, play board games or attend one of the many events hosted there each month.
 We happened to be there during the drink and draw night and had a blast.

 So what do you say, want to stay at a place with a great cause?
 Then click here to read reviews and check availability.

 Other Cheap Hostels in Copenhagen:

 There are a few cheap camping options not too far from the city center.
 The cheapest option we know of is at Bellahoej Camping, which starts at 68 DKK (~$10 USD) per adult per night.

-Of course the cheapest option would be Couchsurfing, but remember, Couchsurfing is not a free place to stay, it is an opportunity to connect with locals, share stories, build friendships, learn about different cultures and so much more.
+Of course the cheapest option would be Couchsurfing, but remember, Couchsurfing is not a free place to stay.
+It’s an opportunity to connect with locals, share stories, build friendships, learn about different cultures and so much more.
 So please, don’t just sign up to find a free bed or a one-night stand.
 Don’t ruin our community.